 From the above, you can see that the people that liked Orchid Island (Lanyu) the best were also the most vocal about it (personally I like Green Island more than Orchid Island).
 But, someone liked one of all the major outer islands the best, which just tells you that they are all awesome, and there is something in these islands for everyone.

-Personally I like Xiaoliuqiu Personally I like Xiaoliuqiu the best because it is easy to get to, has nice beaches, and the sea turtles.
+Personally, I like Xiaoliuqiu the best because it is easy to get to, and has nice beaches, and sea turtles.
 I have also been there the most times, a total of three trips.
 Penghu is also great.
-And so is Kinmen and Green Island.
+And so are Kinmen and Green Island.
 Matsu and Lanyu are also cool.
 They are all amazing.
 If I had to rank the islands, I would do so as follows:

 The best island is up to you to decide.
 I promise you will not regret visiting any of these islands. re all